Online C++ Compiler

 - Instant C++ compilation — write code, press Run, and see output from the online g++ compiler in seconds, no CMake or Visual Studio needed.

-- Full C++ syntax highlighting, header autocompletion, and clear g++ compile errors — the same editor engine that powers VS Code.
+- Full C++ syntax highlighting, header autocompletion, and clear g++ compile errors, powered by the same editor engine as VS Code.

 What you can build in the C++ playground